Hex-commits/harz-deforestation-eopf/README.md

 The goal is to see the effects of the dying monoculture of trees, aswell as trying to see the new growth for a more sustainable forest, which is currently growing.
 The question is, how easy it is to see, especially as the new trees are still in the initial growth phase.

+In terms of the working environment, we would like to generate thematic files, which we can then use to come together and integrate them to a fully fledged report.
+The standard procedure should be defined together, then we split into (mostly) solo work and then we come together to integrate the results.

 Links for Research:
 Dying of the trees
 https://www.harzinfo.de/naturlandschaft-harz/initiative-der-wald-ruft/hintergruende